Simulating the tidal disruption of stars by stellar-mass black holes using moving-mesh hydrodynamics

 \subsection{Calculation of bound and unbound mass}

 To find the center of mass of a self-bound object (i.e., star before disruption, remnant after disruption) in each snapshot, we used an iterative procedure fairly similar to \citet{2013ApJ...767...25G}, with some differences to improve the accuracy of the identification of bound and unbound cells.
 For each snapshot, we chose the gas cell with the maximum density as the `initial' guess for the center of mass (CoM) position.
 Subsequently, we calculate the specific total energies of all the star cells relative to the star CoM, $\varepsilon_{\mathrm{cell,CoM}}$, and the BH, $\varepsilon_{\mathrm{cell,BH}}$, as the sum of their relative kinetic, potential and internal energies.
-We consider a cell to be bound to a self-gravitating object if $\varepsilon_{\mathrm{cell,CoM}} < 0$, $\varepsilon_{\mathrm{cell,CoM}} < \varepsilon_{\mathrm{cell,BH}}$ and $\lVert \vb{r}_{\mathrm{cell}} - \vb{r}_{\mathrm{CoM}} \rVert < 2 \rs$, where $\vb{r}_{\mathrm{cell}}$ and $\vb{r}_{\mathrm{CoM}}$ are the positions of the gas cell and the CoM.
+We consider a cell to be bound to a self-gravitating object if $\varepsilon_{\mathrm{cell,CoM}} < 0$, $\varepsilon_{\mathrm{cell,CoM}} < \varepsilon_{\mathrm{cell,BH}}$.
 The last condition ensures that the cells bound to the star are `close' to the CoM.
 We compute a `new' CoM position (and velocity) using these bound cells and determine the `new' specific energy.
-We iterate this process until the change in the relative position of the CoM is less than $10^{-8}$.
+We iterate this process until there is no change in the relative position of the CoM.
 Subsequently, we calculate its `final' bound mass.
 In the case of an FTDE, we also visually inspect the surface density plots and assign the mass bound to the star to be zero.

 The mass bound to the BH is calculated in a similar fashion, though the position of the BH is trivially known from the simulation.
 Finally, we consider any cells with $\varepsilon_{\mathrm{cell,CoM}} \geq 0$ and $\varepsilon_{\mathrm{cell,CoM}} \geq 0$ unbound from the system.